 26. The board should meet as often as may be necessary to secure efficient performance of its duties, and at least eight times a year, following the calendar and business established at the beginning of the year, although any director may individually propose additional items to be included on the agenda.
-Complies [ X ] Partial compliance [ ] Explanation [ ] 27. - ritable cases and stated in the Annual Corporate Governance Report. d be granted with the appropriate instructions.
-Complies [ X ] Partial compliance [ ] Explanation [ ] 28. proposal, or, in the case of directors, the company's performance, d be put on record in the minutes, at the request of those expressing Complies [ ] Partial compliance [ ] Explanation [ ] Not applicable [ X ] 29. • • • ors to obtain any counselling they may need to perform their duties, ling at the company's expense.
-Complies [ X ] Partial compliance [ ] Explanation [ ] 30.
-Regardless of the expertis courses in the appropriate · oerform their duties, companies should also offer their directors refresher Complies [ X ] Explanation [ ] Not applicable [ ] 31.
-The agenda for meetings s that the directors can stud • n which the board is called upon to adopt a decision or resolution, so ation they may need. · = ay submit decisions or resolutions not included on the agenda for the directors present will be necessary for this, leaving due record in Complies [ X ] Partial compliance [ ] Explanation [ ] 32.
-Directors shall be regularly shareholders, investors an · ownership of the company and the opinion held by the significant and its group.
-Complies [ X ] Partial compliance [ ] Explanation [ ]
+Complies [X] Partial compliance [] Explanation [] 27. itable cases and stated in the Annual Corporate Governance Report.
+I be granted with the appropriate instructions.
+Complies [X] Partial compliance [] Explanation [] 28. proposal, or, in the case of directors, the company's performance, I be put on record in the minutes, at the request of those expressing Complies [] Partial compliance [] Explanation [] Not applicable [X] 29. rs to obtain any counselling they may need to perform their duties, ing at the company's expense.
+Complies [X] Partial compliance [] Explanation [] 30.
+Regardless of the expertise required of directors to perform their duties, companies should also offer their directors refresher courses in the appropriate circumstances.
+Complies [X] Explanation [] Not applicable [] 31.
+The agenda for meetings should clearly indicate the items on which the board is called upon to adopt a decision or resolution, so that the directors can study or obtain in advance the information they may need. = : ay submit decisions or resolutions not included on the agenda for the directors present will be necessary for this, leaving due record in Complies [X] Partial compliance [] Explanation [] 32.
+Directors shall be regularly shareholders, investors ar wnership of the company and the opinion held by the significant and its group.
+Complies [X] Partial compliance [] Explanation []